vapvarun/feedback/feedback2.md

 ## Assignment Overview

 ### Problem Statement:
-You were tasked with creating a custom WooCommerce functionality that allows customers to check the stock availability of a product directly from the product page by entering their desired quantity.
+You were tasked with creating custom WooCommerce functionality that allows customers to check a product's stock availability directly from the product page by entering their desired quantity.
 The check should be performed using AJAX, and the result should be displayed without reloading the page.

-### Requirements Recap:
-1. **Stock Checker Interface:**
-   - Add a custom input field on the WooCommerce product page where customers can enter the desired quantity.
-   - Add a "Check Availability" button next to the input field.
-2. **AJAX Integration:**
-   - Use AJAX to check stock availability dynamically based on user input.
-   - Perform the stock check based on WooCommerce's actual stock level.
-3. **Real-Time Feedback:**
-   - Display messages for stock availability.
-4. **Validation and Error Handling:**
-   - Implement client-side validation.
-   - Handle server-side validation with AJAX.
-5. **Code Quality:**
-   - Follow WordPress coding standards.
-   - Ensure maintainability and extensibility.
-   - Write clear, well-documented code.

 ## Code Review